minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 congressional candidates @skocpol2016koch and have spent more than 123 million USD on elections.
-Especially over the past ten years, Koch Industries have increased their campaign contributions by at least 10% per election cycle, amounting to 28 illon USD in the 2022 election cycle, with approximately 90-97% of these congressional contributions going to Republican candidates#footnote("found at: https://www.opensecrets.org/orgs/koch-industries/summary?id=d000000186}").
+Especially over the past ten years, Koch Industries have increased their campaign contributions by at least 10% per election cycle, amounting to 28 millon USD in the 2022 election cycle, with approximately 90-97% of these congressional contributions going to Republican candidates#footnote("found at: https://www.opensecrets.org/orgs/koch-industries/summary?id=d000000186}").

-Given the participation which wealthy fossil fuel donors like the Koch brothers have in US elections, the question is why donors such as these contribute immense sums to congressional elections?
+Given the participation which wealthy fossil fuel donors like Koch brothers have in US elections, the question is why donors such as these contribute immense sums to congressional elections?
 Surely, profit-maximizing firms such as the Koch Industries do not merely contribute millions of USD to